 If you have an allergy it’s smart to let your booking agent know in advance and also talk with the head waiter once on board.
 Make sure you clarify what foods you cannot eat.
 The chef on my cruise did not seem to have much experience with a gluten allergy, but after a few days he was coming up with some great options.

 The Onboard Entertainment

 Entertainment consists of several fun and sometimes funny shows with the crew.
 Local bands and singing groups will also join the ship during dinner or after dinner for special performances.
-Before dinner there will often be a lecture or other learning event (ranging from culture of locations, language lessons and learning about river cruising).
-The crew frequently participates in the after dinner fun in the lounge.
+Before dinner, there will often be a lecture or other learning event (ranging from the culture of locations, language lessons and learning about river cruising).
+The crew frequently participates in the after-dinner fun in the lounge.
 In fact, you might find you get to know the crew on a friendship level just as you would with other cruisers.

 Everything about Viking is casual and relaxed.
 The dress is informal for this Viking cruise.
 Think smart casual.
 Depending on the day, you may find yourself coming to dinner straight from an excursion.
 There are no fancy evenings and no need for formal attire whatsoever.

 Below you can find a full list of what is included with the Viking Rhine Getaway cruise.
 The two big items that stood out to me are 1) wine and beer are always complimentary during lunch and dinner (as well as during special shipboard events and tastings) and 2) daily included excursions.